HyperviewHQ/hyperview_docs/documentation/product/settings/topics/managing-modbus.md

 ## Deleting a Modbus TCP definition

+You can see which assets use a definition on the definition's *Associations* tab.
 You cannot delete a Modbus TCP definition that has associated assets.
 After you have updated associated assets (from each asset's *Information → Monitoring* page):

 1. Go to *Settings → Modbus TCP Definitions*.
 2. Click *Delete → Delete* for the intended definition.